Is Sauna a Good Hangover Cure?

 Understanding the Science of Hangovers

-Hangovers are the body’s way of reminding us of the consequences of excessive alcohol consumption.
-They often manifest due to a combination of factors, including dehydration, inflammation, altered immune response, and changes in neurotransmitters.
+- Your body reacts strongly after too much alcohol: Hangovers are the body’s way of reminding us of the consequences of excessive alcohol consumption.
+They result from a mix of factors like dehydration, inflammation, immune system changes, and chemical imbalances in the brain.

 The Role of Dehydration in Hangovers

-One of the main culprits behind hangovers is dehydration.
+- Alcohol makes you pee more, which dries out your body: One of the main culprits behind hangovers is dehydration.
 Alcohol is a diuretic, meaning it increases urine production and promotes fluid loss from the body.
-This can lead to electrolyte imbalances, headache, fatigue, and general feelings of discomfort.

 The Impact of Alcohol on the Body